cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 - `test_driver/integration_test.dart` is the standard flutter drive driver.
 - `integration_test_runner.sh` discovers and runs suites, see Running locally.
-- `integration_test_runner_test.sh` pins the runner's data wipe guards, which decide whether a local run clears a test package or the wallet you actually use.
-Run it after touching `clean_data_directories`, it needs no device and takes a second.
 - `.github/workflows/integration_tests.yml` is the PR gate,
   `reusable-integration-test.yml` holds the shared build and emulator pipeline.